zhixiangteoh/eecs280-notes/midterm/midterm.md

   - If a function of the same signature exists in the dynamic type, it is called.
     - If not, the base class is considered, repeating until the *most* base class

-### Identify implicit downcasts and understand why they are prohibited
+### b.
+Identify implicit downcasts and understand why they are prohibited

 Examples: